Guardianship in Florida

 At the capacity hearing the judge will review the reports and hear any testimony.
 The outcome of this hearing will either be that (1) the person is indeed incapacitated and that a guardian is to be appointed or (2) the person is not incapacitated and that guardianship is not needed.
 If the judge rules that, based on the reports of the examining committee, the person is not incapacitated then that is the end of the proceedings right there.

-In this scenario, the judge has reviewed the reports from the examining committee and the judge has ruled that, based on the reports and testimony, the person is incapacitated.
+In this scenario, the judge has reviewed the reports from the examining committee and the judge has ruled that, based on the reports and testimony, and the fact that no advance directives such as a durable power of attorney were found, the person is incapacitated.
 The next step is for appointment of a guardian to oversee the person's interests.
 The guardian can be a relative, but things can get messy here as to who would be appointed the person's guardian.

 Once the guardianship is ordered, the guardian receives court documents that appoint him or her as a person's legal guardian, which are called letters of guardianship.
 As for the alleged incapacitated person, his or her legal status has significantly changed to where his or her civil rights are taken away.
 The alleged incapacitated person has become a ward.